CD 3303 Neurodiagnosis for Chiropractic Practice

 PA 3305 Clinical Laboratory Diagnosis

-The use of clinical laboratory findings in clinical decision making in health and common disease states is demonstrated.
+The use of laboratory findings in clinical decision making in health and common disease states is demonstrated and discussed.
 Problem solving exercises are undertaken with data from the biochemistry, immunology and haematology laboratories.

 PH 3407 Clinical Nutrition for Chiropractic Practice